vqvu/rx-stream-impl/README.md

 rx-stream-impl
 ==============

-Implementation of https://github.com/reactive-streams/reactive-streams + the Rx-style operators.
+Implementation of https://github.com/reactive-streams/reactive-streams + Rx-style operators.

+This project is just a fun proof-of-concept.
+It aims to provide a subset of [RxJava](https://github.com/ReactiveX/RxJava) methods but with a different implementation approach for operators.